hemanttumbare/TestVagrant/README.md

 **Assignment Overview:**
 1. Given Json file is stored in src/test/resources/TestDataFiles/
 2. Utility class com.testvagrant.utility.Utilities.jave is used to read this json with json-simple libraries.
-3. Constants and DataProvider classes are used to provide constants and data required for test cases ( com.testvagrant.constants.Constants.java and com.testvagrant.dataProviders.TestDataProvider.java )
+3. Constants (com.testvagrant.constants.Constants.java) and DataProvider class (com.testvagrant.dataProviders.TestDataProvider.java) are used to provide constants and data required for test cases.
-4. Data Provider gives input to test as for which team and which data file to to used.
+5. Data Provider gives input to test as for which team and which data file to to used.
-5. Tests are configured such that we can add json data files for multiple teams and run same test cases for all those. (com.testvagrant.VerifyTeamCombinationTests.java)
+6. Tests are configured such that we can add json data files for multiple teams in data provider and run same test cases for all those. (com.testvagrant.VerifyTeamCombinationTests.java)